SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 12 May, 2024
+### 📅 Monday, 13 May, 2024
 ------
 ### Events
 ------
-As of my last knowledge update in April 2023, specific events scheduled for May 12th in any given year can vary widely, from concerts and sports games to conferences and community events.
-For accurate information, you would need to check an up-to-date calendar of events for the specific year you're interested in.
-Here are a few types of events that could potentially occur on May 12th in the United States:
+As of my knowledge cutoff date in early 2023, one of the events that has been repeated annually and might occur on May 13th in the United States includes:

-- **National Public Gardens Day**: An annual celebration of America's public gardens
+- National Train Day
+  - Celebrates the anniversary of the completion of the first transcontinental railroad in the U.S.
+  - Features events at train stations and railway museums across the country
+  - Includes model train displays, exhibits, and activities for families

+Please be aware that specific events can vary from year to year
 ### Positive Qoute
 ------
-"Embrace each day with a grateful heart and a vibrant spirit. 🌟🌈 Life is a beautiful adventure, so spread kindness like confetti! 🎉💕"
+"Every day is a fresh start, a new opportunity to shine bright! 🌟 Keep pushing forward, and let your positivity be your guiding light! 💫🌈 #StayPositive #NewBeginnings"